-- After handling bodily fluids (mucus, blood, vomit) from noses, mouths, eyes, or open sores. - After handling any raw food that requires cooking (eggs, meat, poultry). - After playing in water that is shared by two or more people. - After handling pets and other animals. - After handling garbage or cleaning up items or areas. - After removing gloves when handling blood or body fluids that might contain blood.

-Hand washing how-to:
+- Handling bodily fluids (mucus, blood, vomit) from noses, mouths, eyes, or open sores. - Handling any raw food that requires cooking (eggs, meat, poultry). - After playing in water that is shared by two or more people. - Handling pets and other animals. - Handling garbage or cleaning up items or areas. - Removing gloves when handling blood or body fluids that might contain blood. - Hand washing how-to: - Wash hands thoroughly using warm running water to wet hands and wrists.

-- Wash hands thoroughly using warm running water to wet hands and wrists. - Use a thumb-nail size of liquid soap, rubbing and working soap vigerously into a lather and washing hands between fingers, back and inside of hands up to wrists, and under fingernails for at least 20 seconds or two verses of "Row, Row, Row, Your Boat," making sure that all jewelry area is cleaned under and around the item. - Rinsing all areas well. - Dry hands thoroughly using a clean paper towel. - Avoid touching faucets by using a paper towel to turn off faucets. - If in the bathroom, open the bathroom door with a paper towel and throw the paper towel in the trash receptacle. - ALCOHOL-BASED HAND RUBS ARE NOT USED IN LIEU OF HANDWASHING PRACTICESAND/OR PROCEDURES.
+- Use a thumb-nail size of liquid soap, rubbing and working soap vigorously into a lather and washing hands between fingers, back and inside of hands up to wrists, and under fingernails for at least 20 seconds or two verses of "Row, Row, Row, Your Boat," making sure that all jewelry area is cleaned under and around the item. - Rinsing all areas well. - Dry hands thoroughly using a clean paper towel. - Avoid touching faucets by using a paper towel to turn off faucets. - If in the bathroom, open the bathroom door with a paper towel and throw the paper towel in the trash receptacle. - ALCOHOL-BASED HAND RUBS ARE NOT USED IN LIEU OF HANDWASHING PRACTICES AND/OR PROCEDURES.
 Since alcohol-based hand sanitizers are considered an OTC medication per DHR regulations, a medication form must be signed by the parent and on file in the office.